Get CMMC Compliant in Dallas-Fort Worth, TX

 CMMC Compliance for Defense Contractors in Dallas-Fort Worth, TX

 Stratify IT works with defense contractors across Texas to reach certification against a defined standard.
 We map your environment against all 110 NIST SP 800-171 practices, identify gaps across control families like Configuration Management, Risk Assessment, and System and Information Integrity, and build a remediation sequence that fits your production schedules and contract timelines.
-Engagements are scoped before work begins, and you receive a written cost estimate based on your organization's size, infrastructure, and target CMMC level.
+Projects are scoped before work begins, and you receive a written cost estimate based on your organization's size, infrastructure, and target CMMC level.

 CMMC Consulting Built Around North Texas Defense Contracts

-DFW's defense contractor base is split between two distinct operating environments — Fort Worth's manufacturing-heavy aerospace sector, where production systems and OT infrastructure complicate NIST 800-171 control application, and Dallas's IT and services sector, where CUI boundaries are harder to define because program data moves through cloud platforms, collaboration tools, and managed service providers.
+DFW's defense contractor base is split between two distinct operating environments: Fort Worth's manufacturing-heavy aerospace sector, where production systems and OT infrastructure complicate NIST 800-171 control application, and Dallas's IT and services sector, where CUI boundaries are harder to define because program data moves through cloud platforms, collaboration tools, and managed service providers.
 Both environments carry the same 110-practice standard, but the compliance gaps and remediation priorities look different.
-Our CMMC consulting engagements are structured to reflect that difference from the first assessment call, not after the fact.
+Our CMMC consulting projects are structured to reflect that difference from the first assessment call, not after the fact.

 Manufacturer Security Assessment

-For Fort Worth aerospace and defense manufacturers, we evaluate NIST 800-171 control gaps across both IT and operational technology environments — including production floor systems, CAD workstations, and engineering data management platforms that frequently fall within CUI scope.
+For Fort Worth aerospace and defense manufacturers, we evaluate NIST 800-171 control gaps across both IT and operational technology environments: including production floor systems, CAD workstations, and engineering data management platforms that frequently fall within CUI scope.

 Compliance Documentation and Planning

-We draft System Security Plans and Plans of Action and Milestones that account for the multi-tier supplier relationships common in the regional aerospace sector — documenting how CUI flows between your environment, subcontractors, and prime contractor systems in a way that holds up under C3PAO assessor review.
+We draft System Security Plans and Plans of Action and Milestones that account for the multi-tier supplier relationships common in the regional aerospace sector: documenting how CUI flows between your environment, subcontractors, and prime contractor systems in a way that holds up under C3PAO assessor review.

 Security Controls for IT Firms